hotosm/oam-design-system/README.md

 **Work in progress.** Use at your own risk!

-The following guide explains how to use the `oam-design-system` in a new project.
+The following guide only explains how to include the `oam-design-system` in a new project.
+For usage information check the [documentation website](http://hotosm.github.io/oam-docs/).

 For information on how to develop the `oam-design-system` checkout the [DEVELOPMENT.md](DEVELOPMENT.md)

 ---